Workshop

 Access

-To avoid technical difficulties accessing the workshop, please ensure that you register for the event with the same email address as is attached to the Zoom account you will use to access the session.
+To avoid difficulties accessing the workshop, please ensure that you register for the event with the same email address that you intend to use on Zoom.